 It’s spread over two decks with the plush officer’s mess being below and the cramped regular crew quarters above.
 It is also here where you would gather to eat your meals, socialise, attend church or maybe watch a movie.

-It is widely known that the submarine service of any navy has the best food but is it any wonder being stuck at the bottom of the sea for months at a time?
-Would you do it?
+It is widely known the submarine service of any navy has the best food but is it any wonder being stuck at the bottom of the sea for months at a time?
+Could you do it?

 And now we have come as far forward as we could go, reaching the torpedo room.
-Le Redoutable is not like her smaller cousins the attack boats, she doesn’t look for trouble, instead she will hide in the deep, her torpedoes and missiles are for self-defence only because firing them will give away her position.
+Le Redoutable is not like her smaller cousins the attack boats, she doesn’t look for trouble, instead she will hide in the deep.
+Her torpedoes and missiles are for self-defence and firing them will give away her position.

 Unlike the teardrop shape that other navies use, the hull form of Le Redoutable is rounded almost like a traditional ship.
 Outside you get a true sense of size and walking under her bulk you realise that this submarine is a truly incredible design.